 Mary enjoys exploring the backcountry and waterways of Montana with family and friends.

-Angie Rogers serves as the director of clinical practice at Partners In Home receiving her Bachelor of Science degree from Montana State University and a psychology degree from the University of Montana.
-She has worked as a RN for over 25 years with a primary focus on hospice care, to which she is deeply committed.
-She has been employed with Partners in Home Care for more than 15 years working as a case manager, hospice manager, director of quality, director of operations, and currently the director of clinical practice.
+Angie Rogers serves as the branch director of Home Health and Hospice at Encompass Home Health and Hospice in Bozeman.
+She is the previous director of clinical practice at Partners In Home in Missoula, where she worked for more than 15 years in a variety of roles, including case manager, hospice manager, director of quality and director of operations.
+Angie received her Bachelor of Science degree from Montana State University and a psychology degree from the University of Montana.
+She has worked as an RN for over 25 years with a primary focus on hospice care, to which she is deeply committed.

 When Angie is not dedicating her time in hospice, she is trail running with her dog, Duke.